Thích Thanh Từ

-Thích Thanh Từ (born 24 July 1924) is a Vietnamese Zen Buddhist monk.
+Thích Thanh Từ (born 24 July 1924) is a Vietnamese Thiền Buddhist monk.
 He has been influential with increasing traditional Vietnamese Buddhism practices within the country.

 Biography

 Thích Thanh Từ began his life in a well-educated family that followed Cao Đài, a Vietnamese religion founded in 1926.
-He was born on July 24, 1924 in Cần Thơ, Vietnam with the birth name of Trần Hữu Phước.
+He was born on July 24, 1924, in Cần Thơ, Vietnam with the birth name of Trần Hữu Phước.
 He was determined to become a Buddhist monk after noticing the suffering of his people during wartime and after 3 months of Buddhist duties and at the age of 25 was given his Buddhist name which he is now known by, Thích Thanh Từ.
 After 3 years of servicing as an expression of gratitude towards his master he finally decided to leave so he could find his true self, which resulted in secluding himself in a meditation chamber that he built in 1966.
 This led him to discover the concept of Nothingness after many of attempts at other meditation practices.
-Realizing how powerful his meditation can be he wanted to engage with the public and teach the Buddhist ways and lived by the phrase "After realization, enlighten others.".
+Realizing how powerful his meditation can be he wanted to engage with the public and teach the Buddhist ways and lived by the phrase "After realization, enlighten others."

 Teachings

 Thích Thanh Từ began his teachings in December 1971 with only 10 students and involved scriptures, discourses, history and meditation methods.
 His focus is to be aware of any false thoughts, but prevent from attaching to them.
 Three years later opened three new monasteries which included Linh Quang, Chân Không, Bát Nhã monasteries.
 From the initial 10 students he taught, he went on to teach thousands of other monks and nuns to pass on his dharma teachings.
 He also founded Thường Chiếu monastery (1974) in Long Thành which became the headquarters of his organization in 1986.
-Thích Thanh Từ discovered meditation to help improve the common practice of Vietnamese Zen in Vietnam, mainly at the site of the Trúc Lâm school.
-His practice methods are constructed from 3 important keys in historical Zen from China, which consists of patriarch Huệ Khả, Huệ Năng, and Trúc Lâm Đầu Đà.
+Thích Thanh Từ discovered meditation to help improve the common practice of Vietnamese Thiền in Vietnam, mainly at the site of the Trúc Lâm school.
+His practice methods are constructed from 3 important keys in historical Chán from China, which consists of patriarch Huệ Khả, Huệ Năng, and Trúc Lâm Đầu Đà.
 He put together their enlightened ideas and practice which they now practice in his monasteries’.
 He refers to the "Transmission of the Lamp" as one of the main objectives of distributing his teachings among his students of the Trúc Lâm philosophies.
 He talks about lighting 10 to 20 torches which will then light 30 to 40 torches in order to light up the whole world.